JackeOLantern/WWCTF2025/Access/README.md

 Play web, RE, crypto, forensics, OSINT, pwn, blockchain, and hardware.
 Kind beginners and experts both welcome...

+the first flag to be discovered is found directly on the Discord environment as provided by administrators (organizers).

 ## Installation

 1. **Clone the Repository** :